Do you have intake forms available to complete upon arrival?

 How soon after giving birth could I schedule a massage session?

-I can provide massage as early as the first day postpartum as long as your midwife or doctor feels it is appropriate when considering your birth experience.
+Massage may be provided as early as the first day postpartum as long as your midwife or doctor feels it is appropriate when considering your birth experience.

 Do you accept insurance?